magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/Equation_PerfInterval_TotalT.png)
 T = \sqrt{T_x + T_y + T_z}

 If the *Export Calculated Transmissibilities* is chosen in the export setting (see TODO), this value is exported in the COMPDAT keyword directly.
-TODO : WPI-mult export.
+If the *Export Default Connection Factors and WPIMULT* the transmissibility is chosen, the transmissibility is calculated as above, and in addition the transmissibility is calculated as Eclipse would do it based on COMPDAT default values.
+The ratio between these trasmissibilities is then exported as the WPIMULT value.

 ## Exporting Completion Data